Respond to matching requests

 accountCreationUrl:(if you’re creating new user accounts when a match is not found)

 The MSA sends one matching request for both Cycle 0 and Cycle 1 to your local matching service.
-Below is a formatted example for a GOV.UK Verify identity using the [universal JSON schema].
+Below is a formatted example for a GOV.UK Verify identity using the msa-universal-json-schema.

 The matching request for a European identity, will be formatted according to the universal JSON schema.
 If you haven’t enabled European identities in your MSA configuration, the matching request will be formatted using the legacy JSON schema.